-XDS Registry Actor
+XDS Registry Actor (?)

+(Content is currently shuffled, need huge rearrange)

+vvv inspecting ITI-42 forward side vvv

 XML code of Registry Document Set-b [ITI-42] transaction sample composing of two main sections.
 The first section labeled with “lcm:SubmitObjectRequest” is where XML schematic information are located and the label also act as marker which tell interpreter program to recognize it as ITI-42 transaction.
 The second section starts from label “rim:RegistryObjectList” following with “rim:ExtrinsicObject” contains all information regarding corresponding health document.
 This section is where all Metadata attributes of the document are located.

+vvv Inspecting ITI-42 response side + flow vvv